xiaziooo/xiaziooo.github.io/_pages/about.md

 Dr. Xia Feng has published over 70 papers in leading journals and conferences such as IEEE TDSC, IEEE TIFS, IEEE TSC, IEEE TMC, IEEE TNSE, IEEE TITS, IEEE IoTJ, and IEEE TVT, with 1 highly cited paper and 1 best paper award from IEEE conference.
 She has led three projects funded by the National Natural Science Foundation of China (NSFC), including a Key Project on Secure Collaborative Computing for autonomous driving in Internet of vehicles.

 She has extensive experience in peer review and editorial service, serving as a reviewer for more than 30 international journals and conferences.
-Notably, her reviewing contributions to IEEE TDSC have been formally recognized with an official reviewer certificate.
+Notably, her reviewing contributions to IEEE TDSC, IEEE TIFS, IEEE TMC, and IEEE TSC, among others, have been formally recognized with official reviewer certificates.
 To date, she has completed over 300 reviews with consistently high-quality reports delivered within the requested deadlines.

 **ORCID**:<span style="font-family: 'Times New Roman', Times, serif;"> 0000-0003-3677-6823</span>